English, MA

 • have skills in formal and informal modes of communication, which may involve abilities in multiple languages and/or vernaculars, code-switching or code-meshing, and cross-cultural engagement

-• willing and open to trying different technologies, software, and apps as a part of the educational process
+• open to trying different technologies, software, and apps as a part of the educational process

 • seek peer collaborations, networking, and validation amongst people from diverse backgrounds and with varied future aspirations